MIIAN/lukSkul_0.1/README.md

-## This is cont..
+## Hashlips_nft_minting_dapp-1.0.1 cont..
-from the hashlips minting dapp.
-Assuming you have completed all the steps to this point and have a completed build folder.
-Some changes need to be done in order to host your app on heroku.
+After completing the hashlips nft minting dapp and assuming you have a completed build folder.
+Lets continue on and host your app on heroku.

 ## -- Hosting your dapp using heroku. --